solana-labs/solana/docs/src/wallet/README.md

 If the private key for a wallet is lost, any tokens that have been sent to that wallet's address are **permanently lost**.

-Different wallet solutions are available to manage the trade offs between securely storing and backing up the private key and providing a convenient way to interact with the keypair and sign transactions to use/spend the tokens.
+Different wallet solutions offer different approaches to keypair security and interacting with the keypair and sign transactions to use/spend the tokens.

-Some wallets are easier to use than others.
-Some are more secure than others.
+Some are easier to use than others.
-Multiple types of wallets support Solana from which users can choose.
+Some store and back up private keys more securely.
+Solana supports multiple types of wallets so you can choose the right balance of security and convenience.

 **If you want to be able to receive SOL tokens on the Solana blockchain, you first will need to create a wallet.**

 ## Supported Wallets
-Solana is supported by multiple third-party app wallets and also supports a native command-line wallet.
+Solana supports supports several types of wallets in the Solana native command-line app as well as wallets from third-parties.

 For the majority of users, we recommend using one of the [app wallets](app-wallets.md), which will provide a more familiar user